Firsh3k/firsh3k.github.com/index.md

 # ***Why this Blog exists?***

 You might think this blog is for tracking the life path.
-<br>However, more deeply in thought, I hope one day, people would reminisce this place because they believe in **Life Worth Spreading**.
+However, more deeply in thought, I hope one day, people would reminisce this place because they believe in **Life Worth Spreading**.
 <br>Here what I'm about to divide this Blog into 3 themes which we couldn't live without them.

 +-- {.section}